 One of the worst things about addiction and mental illness is that it makes you feel alone and that there’s nobody you can reach out to for help.
 Very often, especially in times of acute crisis, this line of thinking can mean the difference between self-harm and self-preservation.
-Sometimes, the help we need right away can come from people we least expect and have never met.
+Sometimes the help we need right away can come from people we least expect and, that we’ve never met.
 For decades, alcohol and drug hotlines have served as literal lifelines for those needing immediate help and support.
-Please visit the websites below for each organization’s most updated contact information and hotlines.
+Please visit the websites below for the most updated contact information and hotlines for each organization.

 SAMHSA’s National Help Line

-The Substance Abuse and Mental Health Services Administration (SAMHSA)[1] has a National Helpline (also known as the Treatment Referral Routing Service) that can immediately route you to substance use and mental health resources in your area.
-It offers 24-7 free and confidential access to those in crisis or seeking help from their loved ones.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has a National Helpline (also known as the Treatment Referral Routing Service) that can immediately route you to substance use and mental health resources in your area.
+It offers 24-7, free, and confidential access to those in crisis or those looking to get their loved ones help.

 Alcoholics Anonymous State Hotlines

-Alcoholics Anonymous (AA)[2] offers state hotlines for those needing help nationwide.
+Alcoholics Anonymous (AA) offers state hotlines for those who need help across the country.
 Check the information of your state chapter AA for their 24-7 hotline.
 Representatives will help you find meetings and recovery solutions as soon as possible.

 Narcotics Anonymous State Hotlines